MichaelCurrin/dev-cheatsheets/cheatsheets/shell/files/paths.md

 /Users/my-user/foo
 ```

-To leave symlinks unresolved:
+To leave symlinks _unresolved_:

 ```sh
 realpath -s $0`
 ```

-## Current directory
+## Current script directory

-Get path to the current script's directory.
+Get the path to directory of the current script.

 ```sh
 SCRIPT_DIR=$(dirname $(realpath $0))
 ```

-To get the current _working directory_:
+## Working directory

+Get the current _working directory_ - where the commands or scripts are run from, not where they are located.

+Print value:

 ```sh
 pwd
 ```

-Or in string.
+Use in a string:

 ```sh
 echo "You are here: $PWD"